-Spaced practice basically takes a focused area of learning and spreads it out over time so students do not cover all of the content in one large chunk but space learning out over time with gaps in between for forgetting.
-This, to both myself and any other teacher, can sound rather strange.
+Spaced practice basically takes a focused area of learning and spreads it out over time so students do not cover all of the content in one large chunk but space learning out over time with gaps in-between for forgetting.
+This, to both myself and any other teachers, can sound rather strange.
 Why would I want a child to forget what I have just spent a week teaching?

-But if we focus very quickly on the ‘Forgetting Curve’ you can see that forgetting and then returning to an aspect of learning can have long-term gains to memory retention.
-Every time your students return to a specific skills retention of learning improves and students forget less.
+But if we focus very quickly on the ‘Forgetting Curve’, you can see that forgetting and then returning to an aspect of learning can have long-term gains to memory retention.
+Every time your students return to a specific skill, retention of learning improves and students forget less.

 Spacing learning opportunities across multiple days, weeks and months leads to much higher achievement than studying the same amount of information all in one session.

 Concepts are learned better when children are allowed to space their learning.
 They also understand how the knowledge or skills applies to different real-life situation or context.
-They can transfer skills to different settings because they have experienced the learning in different contexts and settings.
+They can transfer skills to different settings because they have experienced the learning at different times and in different contexts and settings.